Who loves you? Probably a bunch of people in real life. But blog-wise, who is your friend and who isn’t?

 - Website Grader, a great tool to measure your marketing effectiveness.
 It’s very easy to read, includes some good tips on the report and it’s free.
 I love it!

-- SEO toolbox, includes pages indexed, domain age etc.
+- SEO toolbox, including pages indexed, domain age, etc.

 So, what are you waiting for?
 Go check how awesome is your blog!